rohitkjohnedu/my_yade/doc/sphinx/user.rst

 * The gnuplot file can be run through gnuplot to produce the figure; see :yref:`yade.plot.saveGnuplot` documentation for details.

+For post-processing with other tools than gnuplot, saved data can also be exported in another kind of text file with :yref:`yade.plot.saveDataTxt`.

 Stop conditions
 ================